Prephouse/backend/README.md

 ([Chrome][json-formatter-chrome] | [Edge][json-formatter-edge]).

 You can view the local Prephouse database with any PostgreSQL client, but we recommend [Postico][postico] due to its clean and modern user interface.
-The username and password for the Prephouse database can be found in [docker-compose.yml](docker-compose.yml).
+The host, port, username and password for the Prephouse database can be found in [docker-compose.yml](docker-compose.yml).

 [json-formatter-chrome]: https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa
 [json-formatter-edge]: https://microsoftedge.microsoft.com/addons/detail/json-formatter-for-edge/njpoigijhgbionbfdbaopheedbpdoddi